 Two years ago, as the Holidays approached, they felt different.
 I pushed it aside as much as I could, until the obvious was staring me straight in the face.
 I put up my tree, made handmade decorations, shopped till I dropped, baked cookies, watched Rudolph, burnt yummy smelling candles...and still nothing.
 I still couldn't feel Christmas.
 Why couldn't I FEEL it?
 I ran down the to-be-happy-at-Christmas checklist, put marks in all the boxes and I'm still wasn't happy.

 I was sassy.
 I was mean.
 I was sad.
 I cried.
 I was distant.
+I was heartbroken.
 I had myself a big ole' pity party.
 Daily, I alternated between trying to talk myself out of it and justifying my feelings.
 Christmas was just so expensive and money was tight.
-Previously I had a close friend to do fun holiday activities with, this year I didn't.
+Previously I didn't have any close friends to do fun Christmasy stuff with.
 My dog was aging and couldn't walk some days.
 The weather was yucky.
 There wasn't any snow.
 I missed my Grandma who had passed away.
 My family didn't get together anymore on Christmas Eve.
 I could go on and on.

 My heart was just sad.